 In music, too, the correct balance of consonant and dissonant sounds makes the music interesting and pleasing.
 It engages your attention and gives the music a feeling of movement as you anticipate the dissonance resolving into consonance.
-Too much dissonance can give the music an abrasive quality; too little makes it boring and lifeless.
+Too much dissonance can give the music an abrasive quality; too little makes it boring.

 In NLP there is a conept called Pacing and Leading.
 When you "pace" you say a statement that in some way agrees with the other person's comment.
 When you "lead" you say a statement that in some way disagrees with the first person's comment; you are moving them away from their original point or comment.

 For example, if you say "It is a sunny day" and I respond "Yes, it is" I am pacing you.

 If, on the other hand I would respond "What are you talking about?
 You call this a nice day?
 It is overcast and cold outside!
 This is not a nice day by anyone's definition! " then I am leading you---and very strongly so!
 By the way, how do you think this discussion will wind up?